 Ebix Hosts Q1 Investor Call Wednesday, May 10, 2023 at 11:00 a.m.
 ET

-/EIN News/ -- JOHNS CREEK, Ga., May 04, 2023 (GLOBE NEWSWIRE) -- Ebix, Inc. (NASDAQ: EBIX), a leading international supplier of on-demand software and e-commerce services to the insurance, financial services, travel, healthcare and e-learning industries, today announced that the Company will report its 2023 first quarter results on Wednesday, May 10, 2023, and will host an investor conference call at 11:00 am ET on the same day to discuss the Company’s performance.
+JOHNS CREEK, Ga., May 04, 2023 (GLOBE NEWSWIRE) -- Ebix, Inc. EBIX, a leading international supplier of on-demand software and e-commerce services to the insurance, financial services, travel, healthcare and e-learning industries, today announced that the Company will report its 2023 first quarter results on Wednesday, May 10, 2023, and will host an investor conference call at 11:00 am ET on the same day to discuss the Company's performance.
 The call is open to the public.

 About Ebix, Inc.